RunyangLi/RunyangLi/README.md

 :tada::tada::tada: Hi, This is Runyang Li

+Ph.D in Mechanical Engineering at Arizona State University

-Currenly focus on Physical Intelligence
+Currenly focus on Physical Intelligence and differential co-design

 Always focus on basketball, climbing and hiking